Ancient Olympic Events: Running, Fighting, Throwing and Chariot Races

 The marquee event was the pankration.
 This competition combined elements of wrestling, kick boxing and murder.
 Strangling, kicking, slapping, bending back the fingers, tearing out an opponent’s internal organs and delivering blows to any part of the body, including the genitals, were allowed, but biting and eye gouging were prohibited.
 It was not unusual for losers to have shoulders and feet twisted out of socket.

+No hand protections were used.
+Defeat was acknowledged when one of the combatants surrendered, raising the index finger.
 The referees carried whips.
 In most cases a competitor was declared the winner when his opponent either fell unconscious or held his hand up in defeat.
 One famous wrestler nicknamed Mr Digits specialized in breaking his opponents fingers.
 Killing was not allowed.
 If a man killed another man, the dead man was declared the winner.
 When a combatant was strangled to death the judges sometimes awarded him an olive crown for showing courage.

 In one fabled match Damixones of Syracuse and Kreugas of Epidmanos fought for perhaps several hours with no decided winner.
 They then agreed to accept an undefended blow from their rival to decide the match.
 Kreugas went first and smashed Damixones in the head.
 Damixones survived.
 He delivered his blow to the abdomen, piercing the skin and ripping out Kreugas’s intestines and killing him.
 Kreugas was declared the winner.
 Damixones was disqualified on the ground that in the process of dismembering his opponent he delivered several blows (one from each finger) rather than the agreed upon single blow.